Ralph Hunter Daughton: Early life and career

 Born in Washington, D.C., Daughton attended public and private schools in Washington, D.C., and Prince George's County, Maryland.

-He was graduated from the law department of National University, Washington, D.C., in 1905.
+He graduated from the law department of National University, Washington, D.C., in 1905.

 He was admitted to the bar in 1907 and practiced law in Washington, D.C., and later joined the investigative agency of the Department of Justice, which later became the Federal Bureau of Investigation in 1910.

 He moved to Norfolk, Virginia, in 1912, and served as chief of the F.B.I. for Virginia, North Carolina, West Virginia, and part of Maryland until after the First World War.

 He commenced the private practice of law in Norfolk, Virginia.

 He served in the Virginia House of Delegates from 1933 to 1940.

 He served as member of the Senate of Virginia from 1940 to 1944.

 In 1938 he was elected president of the Piedmont Baseball League and served for nine years.